Yaboku77/anime-site/README.md

 All your favourites are here...
 ---

-An anime streaming website made using Next.js 13 and Tailwind CSS.
+Tech Stack: TNT (Next.js 13 and Tailwind CSS and Typescript).